joanmiespada/TrustworthinessManifesto/README.md

 As engineers, our impact is sized by our level/grade in the team.
 The career ladder is a unique document describing each level's expected impact/outcome for engineers/employees.
 This document is open to be improved for every employee after each performance review cycle.

 ### 3.4 Meritocracy
 The team is only as strong as its weakest team member.
 The willingness to learn and contribute will prevail above the results, **but always is mandatory evolving and moving forward**.
 We’ve enabled two tools for that purpose: feedback and self-demanding.
+It isn’t possible to reward someone when the team is weak.
+Team success prevails over individual success.

 > Golden rule: `We're using the feedback to reward outstanding people's performance and spotlighting poor performance`.

+### 3.4.1 No heroes
+If someone is doing an extra effort is because there is something to be improved in our tools/processes/practices.
+It's a sympthom of our weakness and those efforts won't be rewarded.

+> Golden rule: `Focus on the root causes, not on the consequences`.

 ### 3.5 Feedback as often as possible
 Team members are committed to providing feedback as often as possible: each pull request, monthly and quarterly reviews and whatever documentation be created (e.g. RFCs, tech reviews, surveys and so on). **Feedback will be honest, time-framed, based on evidence, emphasising the outstanding actions/results as rewards and spotlighting the weakness as a new way for new upcoming training**.